Key Points

 This matters because it is impossible to predict, looking at any individual firm, whether it will be a fast adopter that gains market share or a slow mover that loses it.
 From the outside, the best one can say is that the industry-level outcome will reflect some mix of both — but the path there will involve considerable turbulence for individual firms and their workers.

-At the regional level, this turbulence aggregates differently depending on the local industrial mix.
-An area with a workforce concentrated in logistics, construction and care faces a very different near-term challenge from one with large concentrations of administrative, financial and professional services work.
+At the regional level, the national-level forces play out differently depending on the local industrial mix.
+An area with a workforce concentrated in logistics, construction and care face different near-term challenges to one with large concentrations of administrative, financial and professional services work.
 The national-level framework is a useful starting point, but the specific impact on any given place depends on which industries are present, how exposed those industries' occupations are, and how quickly local firms adapt.
 The next article in this series explores what a place-based analysis looks like in practice and the third article in the series examines how firms themselves can adapt.
+Both of them draw on the task-based literature that this article started with, but interpreted with care.

 There is a striking distributional pattern here.
 Unlike previous waves of automation, which disproportionately affected lower-paid manual and routine cognitive workers, AI exposure skews towards higher-educated, higher-paid, and disproportionately female workers.6 Administrative and secretarial work, for instance, is roughly 80% female in the UK.
 This has important implications for the design of policy responses.